scientific-python/scientific-python.org/content/summits/developer/2024/_index.md

 as, but not limited to, tools for documentation, testing, benchmarking, packaging, and Continuous Integration (CI).

-### 2. Better coordination of the ecosystem
+#### 2. Better coordination of the ecosystem

 A central goal of the Scientific Python project and, by implication, the summit, is to better coordinate maintenance of the different projects.
-We want to write up a maintenance manual with community best practices, agree on a common release schedule, establish channels for regular cross-project communication, and decide on joint governance structures.

-### 3. Work on a shared strategic plan
+#### 3. Work on shared strategic goals

-The strategic plan will identify core needs and future challenges of the scientific Python community.
+A strategic plan would identify core needs and future challenges of the scientific Python community.
 Rather than focusing on the technical details of one particular project or domain area, the strategic plan would discuss the challenges shared across projects and domains.
-The plan will also be used by the community for support when applying for federal grants.
+The plan can be used by the community as supporting evidence when applying for grants.

 ### Dates

-Participants will be expected to participate in at least two planning meetings as well as the weekly long summit.

 The summit is held June 3-5, 2024 in Seattle, WA.